 Tricia’s surf story began when she was just a little girl, in love with the ocean and the wild beauty of the waves.
-Though she grew up land-locked in the mountains of British Colombia, Canada, she soon followed her heart and chased her dreams to learn how to surf in Costa Rica.
-After catching her first wave at age 22, Tricia’s entire adult life has since revolved around the ocean.
+Though she grew up land-locked in the mountains of BC, Canada, she soon followed her dreams to learn how to surf in Costa Rica.

 Living as a surfer in a remote beach town for half a decade, functional swimwear was hard to come by.
 Sheer necessity and an undying passion for the sea inspired Tricia to create a boutique brand of surf-worthy swimwear for water-loving women everywhere.

 In 2014, Tricia moved to Bali to set up production.
 Sourcing warehouses and fabrics and working with experienced local seamstresses, she began designing high-quality surfwear that stay on in the surf and last through the test of time.
 As a nature-lover embracing the planetary need for sustainable sourcing to replace fast-fashion, Tricia has made it her personal responsibility to reduce her brand’s carbon footprint and lessen the impact on climate change, while delivering high-quality, ethically produced designs for high-functional swimwear.